elves/elvish/website/src/ref/language.md

 ▶ b
 ```

+**Note 1**.
+Only the last newline is ever removed, so empty lines are
+preserved; `(echo "a\n")` evaluates to two values, `"a"` and `""`.

+**Note 2**.
+One consequence of this mechanism is that you can not distinguish
+outputs that lack a trailing newline from outputs that have one; `(echo what)`
+evaluates to the same value as `(print what)`.
+If such a distinction is
+needed, use [`slurp`](/ref/builtin.html#slurp) to preserve the original
+bytes output.

 If the chunk outputs both values and bytes, the values of output capture will
-contain both value outputs and lines, but the ordering between value output and
+contain both value outputs and lines.
+However, the ordering between value
-byte output might not agree with the order in which they happened:
+output and byte output might not agree with the order in which they happened:

 ```elvish-transcript
 ~> put (put a; echo b) # value order need not be the same as output order